3wweiweiwu/recordwright-healing/service/llm/template/tableColumnStudyPrompt.md

 [Method]

 * The table within web page section provide outermost scope of a table
 * Based on the outermost table, identify it has approriate column headers that summarize its context based on general visualization.
+In case there is sub-table or sub-matrix in the column, treat the whole sub-table and sub-matrix as one column.
-Output identification result to "isUniquecolumnHeaders"
+* Output identification result to "isUniquecolumnHeaders"
 * If there is no appropriate column header, add column header to original table with unique number such as 1,2,3.
 * Output the column headers of outermost table to "columnHeaderList"
 * Based on the test step and web page, identify the target element.
 Return result to targetElement.